 Keep in mind that NPS itself does not tell the entire story.
 NPS provides a broad insight, which you can then use to gather deeper and more specific feedback.
 This broad measurement is most useful to benchmark your customer loyalty either historically or against competitors.
 However, there is much more to leverage when you drill down on the NPS key drivers.
 Let’s assume you have NPS numbers, week over week and month over month.
 Wouldn’t you want to know what determinants of NPS will move the needle?

 It would be unrealistic to expect everyone who uses NPS to be experts in statistics.
-Many companies allocate resources to marketing research companies in order to uncover correlation and causation variables.
-NPS key driver analysis can answer common questions raised about NPS: what attributes of the purchase journey affected NPS the most or the least?
-Conducting a key driver analysis is crucial to determine statistically which features or experiences are having the most significant impact on Net Promoter Scores.
-Each customer will go through many touchpoints with your company as he or she moves along the customer journey.
+Many companies allocate resources to marketing research companies to uncover correlation and causation variables.
+NPS correlation analysis can answer common questions raised about the scores: what attributes of the purchase journey affected NPS the most or the least?

-Online CX management tools or software such as QuestionPro CX are great for tracking, measuring, and improving your NPS.
-It lets you effectively address detractors’ issues by determining patterns amongst your promoters and replicating them effectively.
+Use online CX management software such as QuestionPro CX to track, measure, and improve your customer loyalty.
+It lets you address detractors’ issues by determining patterns amongst your promoters and replicating them effectively.
 The tool is robust, provides excellent support, generates detailed reports, and offers a ton of ready-to-use online survey templates.
-You can integrate it with your existing tools to transform CX and deliver significant ROI.
+You can integrate it with your existing tools to transform CX and generate significant ROI.

 Online NPS surveys conducted via pop-ups are highly effective when used efficiently.
 It would be best if you planned these out properly for maximum impact and customer feedback.
 Control of the deployment process helps you time the NPS survey right.
 Consider these examples; if you want CX insights right after a purchase, you can have your survey pop up at the checkout process.
 If the idea is to understand your customers’ interaction and experience with support, you may trigger a survey after a customer interaction ends with a support representative.